 “Those of you who trade with us know that we take our uptime very seriously, and the record shows it.
 Before this month, we had not had a single month with less than 99.9% uptime, with our longest 100% streak reaching nearly 300 days.”

 While BitMEX has developed one of the most sophisticated trading engines in the industry, its focus has always been on exactitude (remaining positions continuously, auditing every trade), rather than speed.
-They confirm this was a winning strategy from 2014 to 2016, and they’ve never lost an execution, but as trading entered record-setting volume in the beginning of this year, requests started to back up.
+They confirm this was a winning strategy from 2014 to 2016, and they’ve never lost an execution, but as trading entered record-setting volume at the beginning of this year, requests started to back up.
 To this end, BitMEX began trading engine optimization.

 It’s web layer, up to the point of the decision to halt trading, hadn’t had any issues, but the engine (at that time) could not be horizontally scaled.
 You can recall, BitMEX recently partnered with Kx, the makers of kdb+, which powers the engine.